scda/pageviews/README.md

 * visitor IP
 * visitor UID
 * visited URL
 The created data are then being sent to a Kafka Topic named *Output* with the help of [Spring Cloud Stream](http://cloud.spring.io/spring-cloud-stream/).
+The reference can be found here: [Spring Cloud Stream reference](http://docs.spring.io/spring-cloud-stream/docs/1.0.2.RELEASE/reference/htmlsingle/index.html)

 The main application class is annotated with
 ```java